Free Tips to Stop a Dog from Charging the Door

 Published Date: May 18, 2017

-Barney is a three-year-old Plot Hound / Boxer / Pit mix who lives in West Omaha.
-His guardians set up this dog behavior training session to stop Barney from charging the door and displaying territorial behavior at times when in the yard.
+For this Omaha dog training session we worked with Barney, a three-year-old Plot Hound / Boxer / Pit mix.
+Barney’s guardians set up this session to learn how to stop a dog from charging the door.
+Barney has also been displaying territorial dog behavior, especially when in the yard.

 I got a first hand look at Barney’s door behavior when I arrived for the session.

 Now in the moment, you have to do what you have to do if your dog is reacting in an unwanted way.
-But any time you pull a dog backwards, it activates their opposition reflex and can actually increase their reaction and cause them to pull forward.
+When you pull a dog backward, it triggers their opposition reflex.
+This can make them react more and pull forward.

-As a dog behaviorist a common problem I see with my clients is neglecting to train a dog how we want them to behave in various activities.
-Instead, people often try to teach their dog in the moment which is about the worst possible time as the human is doing other things and unprepared.
+As a dog behaviorist, I often see a common problem.
+Many clients forget to train their dogs.
+They do not teach dogs how to behave in different activities.
+Instead, people often try to teach their dog in the moment, which is about the worst possible time since the guardian is usually doing other things and unprepared.

 One of the ways I help dog guardians is by showing them how to add discipline or structure to repetitive activities or tasks.
 Dogs need a lot of repetition to learn.
-By adding a little extra step to repeating tasks, you can do a mini dog obedience training session each time you do that activity, without even thinking about it.
+By adding a small step to your routine tasks, you can have a mini dog training session.
+You can do this each time you complete that activity, without even thinking about it.

 An example of this is to train a dog to sit at the door before we open it.
 The next step is to train the dog to stay in a sit when the door is opened and wait for permission to go through.
 I showed the guardians how to train the dog to behave this way at the back door in the video below.

-This may seem like a simple exercise, but by repeating it over and over, every day, it will help Barney get into a habit of asking for things and paying for them with obedience.
+This may look like a simple exercise, but by repeating it over and over, every day, it will help Barney get into a habit of asking for things and paying for them with obedience and good behavior.

 To give the guardians tools to redirect him, I showed them another positive dog training exercise; learning to focus.
 Barney caught on right away and was looking up at whoever was conducting the exercise within minutes.

 Because Barney pushed back on the normal door answering technique I use, I would like to see the family practice the same procedure I walked them through in the first video.
-Have Barney on a leash before the person arrives (It will help if the person is scheduled to come at a set time or texts ahead of time so the family isn’t caught by surprise).
+Keep Barney on a leash before a guest arrives.
+It helps if the person comes at a set time or texts ahead.
+This way, the family won’t be caught by surprise.

 Once Barney rushes the door, the family members can use the leash to walk him back to the spot on the floor furthest away from the door, but still within visual range of the door.
 Barney should be made to sit and wait in that location while another family member answers the door.
 The guest should be quiet and avoid any sudden or big movements.